Applications for fall semester admission will open in September of the prior year and are due on March 31st annually.

 So that we can better evaluate your quantitative training, please list all the economics, math and statistics courses you have taken.
 Include course number, course title, and your grade for the class.
 If possible, cite the corresponding Math or Stat department course at UW-Madison.

-E.g.: Psych 210: Basic Statistics for Psychology – Fall 2024 – B
+Example: Psych 210: Basic Statistics for Psychology – Fall 2024 – B

 List your research methods courses you have completed, are currently taking, or plan to take before coming to UW-Madison.
 Include the semester and grade.